Jayman2000/Descent3-wiki-pr/Running-Descent-3.md

 - 500 MB hard disk space

 ## Command-Line Options
 The following command-line options are available in Descent 3.
-You can set command-line options on the Misc. tab of the Setup section of the Descent 3 launcher.
+You can set command-line options on the Misc. tab of the Setup section of the Descent 3 launcher or by creating a shortcut to `main.exe`.
 Case is not significant in command-line options.

 **Display Options:**
 - `-aspect <value>`: Specifies the screen aspect ratio for non-standard displays, such as wide-screen TVs.